When is the Best Time to Divorce a Gambling Spouse?

 When your spouse is lying, ignoring you, and ignoring your children, you have the option of being patient and begging your spouse to seek help.
 However, when your spouse is depleting the savings account, it is time to file for divorce.

-Financial Risk In Divorce
+Financial Risk in Divorce

 Of course, if you have separate bank accounts, you may think that you safeguarded your money and you can be patient.
 But that is likely incorrect.
 In the likely event of a divorce, all marital assets will be equally divided.
 Marital assets are all assets that were earned or obtained during the marriage.